asmitbm/contributors-guide/pages/Commit-guidelines.md

 * The commit message is primarily for your and others' benefit, and they should be able to understand it both now and in the future.

+* If the summary is self-explanatory, you can omit writing the description.

 ##### Issue reference

 Example: